-Transplanted tissue has the ability to help aid healing and recovery in many ways.
-Donated skin may be used for skin grafting for burn victims, or women who need reconstructive surgery after mastectomies for breast cancer.
-Donated bone may help with reconstructive surgeries after trauma injuries or bone cancers, and donated tendons may help individuals who have suffered sports-related injuries.
+Transplanted tissue has the ability to aid healing and recovery in many ways.
+Donated skin is used in skin grafts for burn victims, or women needing reconstructive surgery after mastectomies for breast cancer.
+Donated bone may help with reconstructive surgeries after traumatic injuries or bone cancers, and donated tendons can help individuals who have suffered sports-related injuries.

 Who Can Be a Tissue Donor?